-Teaching Area : Human-Computer-Interaction (HCI), Media Art, Science and Technology Studies (STS)
+Teaching Area : Art-based STEM, Human-Computer-Interaction (HCI), Media Art, Science and Technology Studies (STS)

-My pedagogical interest and proficiency lies in exploring generative educational settings where what students learn is not only prescribed by a teacher, but also naturally emerges through diverse academic activities with a teacher including learning electrical engineering, theory study, hands-on making, and various artistic practices (e.g drawing, visual art, music, dance, photography...)
+How can we learn and teach HCI and the broader STEM subjects through more improvisational and artistic methods?
+My pedagogical interest and proficiency lies in exploring art-based inquiry settings where what students learn is not only prescribed by a teacher, but also naturally emerges through diverse academic activities with a teacher including learning electrical engineering, theory study, hands-on making, and various artistic practices (e.g drawing, visual art, music, dance, photography...)
+By making connections between different approaches across traditionally separated disciplines, my pedagogical approach provides a classroom setting where students can learn to build their own learning methods vis-à-vis the existing task and act of learning.

 1. Tech-Art-Theory, Fall 2013